What are the Risks of Having Your Medical Information Online?

 - the ability to provide medical reports and certificates online mode, etc.

-In parallel with this, a new risk appears in online medicine – the risk of information security and personal data protection.
-Developers of services and applications, guided by the requirements of the Personal Data Protection Regulation (GDPR), should not only include data confidentiality in their project at the earliest stage of development, but also anticipate possible hacker actions aimed at obtaining personal data of users of sites.
+In parallel with this, a new risk appears in online medicine.
+The risk of information security and personal data protection.
+Developers of services and applications, guided by the requirements of the Personal Data Protection Regulation (GDPR), should not only include data confidentiality in their project at the earliest stage of development.
+They should also anticipate possible hacker actions aimed at obtaining the personal data of users of sites.

 The medical data system (and so it was even before the introduction of information technologies in the field of medicine) has always been a complex multi-level system:

 - providers of primary and secondary medical services;

 - a medical information system outside medical institutions (schools, kindergartens, medical centers);

 Each element of this system collects and stores data related to the health of patients.
 Considering the number of individual organizations that store medical information, it can be assumed that each patient’s personal information is stored separately on many different databases.
 This causes a bigger problem in terms of medical information security.
 Because the security levels of each of these elements cannot be the same.
 While your personal information may be safely stored in one of them, it can be leaked on the other.
 The transition to online increases the risks of cyberattacks.

 Medicine and Data Protection